ccmlab-ubc/lab-manual/_build/html/_sources/specific-expectations.md

 Beyond your set schedule, what's most important about your working hours is the depth of your attention and focus on the task at hand.
 How to best direct your efforts, minimize distraction, and maintain focus is something I've thought and read an awful lot about.
 While I still have lots of room for improvement, I'm happy to provide any guidance I can to you around this topic.

 On the topic of focus and deep work, since we're currently sharing Dr. Romeo Chua's lab space, we have to be extra conscientious about not holding conversations in the lab.
-Do not to disturb the other trainees in the lab.
+Do not disturb the other trainees in the lab.
 You can take your conversations to the "closet" or the lower level of Osborne.
-Please bring it to my attention if there are issues around distractions in the lab.
+Please bring it to my attention if there are issues around too many distractions in the lab.

 ## Lab meetings